rocketproplab/Guides/markdownGuides/admin/NewMemberProgram.md

 ## Leadership

 Two new member leads will be assigned to guide the new members through each of the projects.
-Each discipline's program